kalendar/dynamax/README.md

 ## The Problem Dynamax Solves

 I have a Flex 6400, a KPA500, and a EFHW-8010-2K-Plus antenna.
-The antenna cannot take more that 350w in digital modes.
+The antenna cannot take more than 350w in digital modes.
 For that hard to reach DX on FT8 or FT4, I like to run the maximum power possible.
 However, I have noticed that the actual power out of the amp fluctuates somewhat, and I don't want to have to make constant one or two watt adjustments to the power coming out of the radio to stay near the max without exceeding it.

 ## How It Solves the Problem